Gandhigram, Tripura: Demographics

-Population of Children with age of 0-6 is 1575 which is 10.81% of total population of Gandhigram (CT).
-In Gandhigram Census Town, Female Sex Ratio is of 838 against state average of 960.
-Moreover Child Sex Ratio in Gandhigram is around 882 compared to Tripura state average of 957.
-Literacy rate of Gandhigram city is 91.79% higher than state average of 87.22%.
-In Gandhigram, Male literacy is around 94.88% while female literacy rate is 88.08%.
+The population of children aged 0-6 is 1575 which is 10.81% of total population of Gandhigram (CT).
+In Gandhigram Census Town, the female sex ratio is 838 against state average of 960.
+Moreover the child sex ratio in Gandhigram is around 882 compared to Tripura state average of 957.
+The literacy rate of Gandhigram city is 91.79% higher than the state average of 87.22%.
+In Gandhigram, male literacy is around 94.88% while the female literacy rate is 88.08%.

 Politics

 This town comes under Bamutia Assembly Constituency and West Tripura Lok Sabha Constituency.